openstack/manila/doc/source/contributor/development-environment-devstack.rst

 We recommend using devstack to develop and test code changes to ``manila`` and/or ``manila-ui``, in order to simply evaluate the manila and/or project.
 Devstack is a shell script to build complete OpenStack development environments on a virtual machine.
-If you are not familar with devstack, these pages can give you context:
+If you are not familiar with devstack, these pages can give you context:

 * `Testing Changes with DevStack <https://docs.openstack.org/contributors/code-and-documentation/devstack.html>`_